-Explore the Sleeping at Sea scene on A Sailor's Life For Me with students.
+Explore the "Sleeping at Sea" illustration with students.
 Ask students if they need to do certain tasks at certain times, how do they know the time, and would they be able to know the time if they did not have a clock?
 Explain to students that sailors on board Constitution relied on a different way to tell time: by a half hour glass and the chiming of bells.